cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 For the remainder of this guide, we'll explore the basics of Cypress that make this example work.
 We'll demystify the rules Cypress follows so you can productively test your application to act as much like a user as possible, as well as discuss how to take shortcuts when it's useful.

-# Finding Elements
+# Querying Elements

 ## Cypress is Like jQuery

-If you've used {% url 'jQuery' https://jquery.com/ %} before, you may be used to looking up elements like this:
+If you've used {% url 'jQuery' https://jquery.com/ %} before, you may be used to querying for elements like this:

 ```js
 $('.my-selector')